Manufacturing R&D Tax Credits – Eligibility & More

 Process of Experimentation

-The activity must constitute the process of experimentation involving simulation, evaluation of alternatives, confirmation of hypotheses through trial and error, testing and modeling, or refining or discarding of hypotheses.
-It should involve a systematic process designed to evaluate one or more alternatives and include testing hypotheses, modeling, prototyping, and iterative analysis.
-It also needs to identify uncertainties and test potential solutions to resolve them.
+The activity must involve experimentation, evaluating alternatives, simulation, and hypothesis confirmation through trial and error, testing, and modeling.
+It should also involve a systematic process designed to evaluate at least one alternative, including modeling, prototyping, testing hypotheses, and iterative analysis.
+The activity should also identify alternatives and test potential solutions.

 Qualifying Research Activities for Manufacturing Firms